zimmermannlowbrass/python-p3-pip-lab/README.md

 ## Conclusion

-Virtual environments allow us to have a deterministic and predictable runtime for our python projects.
-You can apply what we learned in this exercise to make sure you have the right environment to run your python code in for your future projects.
+Virtual environments allow us to have a deterministic and predictable runtime for our Python projects.
+You can apply what we learned in this exercise to make sure you have the right environment to run your Python code in for your future projects.
 ***

 ## Resources